pumasecurity/puma-scan/CONTRIBUTING.md

 # Contributor License Agreement

-To get started, <a href="https://www.clahub.com/agreements/pumasecurity/puma-scan">sign the Contributor License Agreement</a>.
+To get started, [sign the Contributor License Agreement](https://www.clahub.com/agreements/pumasecurity/puma-scan).
 Then, we'll add you as a contributor.

 # Rules Guide